 5. Camu camu (Myrciaria dubia)

 The astounding amounts of vitamin C are one of the factors securing camu camu's position among the most famous South American superfoods.
-Native to the Amazonian regions, this fruit has been recognized for its anti-inflammatory properties and strengthening the immune system, which is essential to disease prevention.
-Its vitamin C helps with iron absorption, and along with other minerals, such as magnesium, it supports skeletal system and eye health.
+Native to the Amazonian regions, this fruit has been recognized for its anti-inflammatory properties and strengthening the immune system, which is essential for disease prevention.
+Its vitamin C helps with iron absorption, and along with other minerals such as magnesium, it supports skeletal system and eye health.

 6. Maca (Lepidium meyenii)

 A plant grown high in the Andes, maca has been hailed as somewhat of a "wonderherb."
 Because of its nourishing effects on the endocrine system, it has been successfully used to increase energy levels, promote fertility in both men and women, and relieve menopause symptoms, such as anxiety and hot flashes.

 Don't let the size of this little berry fool you.
 Acai has more antioxidants than blueberries, strawberries, cranberries, blackberries, and raspberries!
 Antioxidants work to inhibit the damaging effects of free radicals, which may contribute to aging or DNA damage.